Brand stores

 Device authentication

 When a device boots for the first time, it obtains a signed serial assertion from a Serial vault.
-Each device can then be authenticated with the Brand store using the model assertion’s model name and an authentication token called a macaroon.
+Each device can then be authenticated with the dedicated Snap Store using the model assertion’s model name and an authentication token called a macaroon.

 The macaroon is provided by the Canonical Authentication Service, via the Store API, and requires that a device has the following: